TianYJ1/Snake/README.md

 sudo ccmake -DCMAKE_INSTALL_PREFIX=/usr ..
 ````
 Here press 'c', 'c', 'g', unpack will begin.
-If an error connected to OPUS occurs, change WANT_OPUS in list of packages in white box on the right side
+If an error connected to OPUS occurs, change WANT_OPUS to 'OFF' in list of packages in white box on the right side
 ````
 sudo make;sudo make install
 ````